awsdocs/aws-cloudhsm-user-guide/doc_source/initialize-cluster.md

 Use the following command to create a private key\.
 For a production cluster, the key should be created in a secure manner using a trusted source of randomness\.
 We recommend that you use a secured offsite and offline HSM or the equivalent\.
 Store the key safely\.
 If you can demonstrate that you own the key, you can also demonstrate that you own the cluster and the data it contains\.

 During development and test, you can use any convenient tool \(such as OpenSSL\) to create and sign the cluster certificate\.
 The following example shows you how to create a key\.
 After you have used the key to create a self\-signed certificate \(see below\), you should store it in a safe manner\.
 To sign into your AWS CloudHSM instance, the certificate must be present, but the private key does not\.
 You use the key only for specific purposes such as restoring from a backup\.

+When asked to `Enter passphrase for customerCA.key`, create a passphrase and enter it\.

 ```
 $ openssl genrsa -aes256 -out customerCA.key 2048